UniversalDependencies/docs/_hy/feat/Case.md

 </tr>
 </table>

 Case is an inflectional feature of [nouns](NOUN) and [pronouns](PRON).
-It is also an inflectional feature of some [adpositions](ADP) (and not a valency feature indicating that the adposition requires its argument to be in a particular case).
+It is also an inflectional feature of certain [adpositions](ADP) (and not a valency feature indicating that the adposition requires its argument to be in a particular case).

 Case helps specify the role of the noun phrase in the sentence.